Principles of Inclusive Design: How to Apply Them to Your Digital Spaces

 While it’s impossible to avoid user errors entirely, there are ways to minimize their impact and handle them gracefully.

-For example, confirmation boxes or dialogues inform users that they’ve correctly completed an action or clarifies they want to perform an action.
+For example, confirmation boxes or dialogues inform users that they’ve correctly completed an action or clarify that they want to perform an action.
 Say a user wants to delete an item.
-A dialogue box would announce: “Are you sure you want to delete this item”?
-This ensures the user wants to perform an action and gives them a chance to save data or information.
-While dialogue boxes are parituclalry useful for individuals with visual impairments, they’re also beneficial for non-visually impaired users as it decreases errors or lost data.
+A dialogue box would announce: “Are you sure you want to delete this item?”
+This ensures the user wants to complete the action and gives them a chance to save data or information.
+While dialogue boxes are particularly useful for individuals with visual impairments, they’re also beneficial for non-visually impaired users as it decreases errors or lost data.

 Similarly, these tools can highlight errors, letting users know where the issue is and how it can be resolved.
 Another example is the use of multi-step undo capabilities, which are particularly useful for keyboard users and can quickly undo actions when errors occur.